javascript-tutorial/en.javascript.info/1-js/99-js-misc/03-currying-partials/article.md

 When we run it, there are two `if` execution branches:

 1. If passed `args` count is the same or more than the original function has in its definition (`func.length`) , then just pass the call to it using `func.apply`.
 2. Otherwise, get a partial: we don't call `func` just yet.
-Instead, `curried.bind(this, ...args)` returns a "bound" function: the same as `curried`, but with pre-set `this` and pre-specified arguments.
-In other words, this is exactly where the partial variant of function is created, with first arguments fixed.
+Instead, another wrapper is returned, that will re-apply `curried` providing previous arguments together with the new ones.

 Then, if we call it, again, we'll get either a new partial (if not enough arguments) or, finally, the result.